FritzAndFriends/StreamDeckEmulator/README.md

 3. Run `npm install`.
 4. Create a copy of the .env_sample file: `cp .env_sample .env`.
 5. Update `.env` file to set your environment specific values.
-   1. Update the value of `BUILD_PATH` to be the build output path of your plugin's executable
+   1. Update the value of `BUILD_PATH` to be the build output path of your plugin's executable.
-   2. Update the value of `config.executable.exe` to be the filename of the your plugin's executable
+   2. Update the value of `WINEXE_NAME` or `OSXEXE_NAME` to be the filename of the your plugin's executable.
 6. Run `npm start` to launch the emulator.